-This residence was built in 1877 for David Watson Campbell and his wife, Louise.
+Historically, this residence was built in 1877 for David Watson Campbell and his wife, Louise.
 He came to Milton about 1866 and worked as a law clerk of Wm.
 Laidlaw Q.C.
-When William moved his office to Hamilton several years later, D.W. opened an office as a conveyancer.
-D.W. married Louise White, daughter of John White, M.P.
-He was active in Milton's affairs, serving as Councilor(1878, 1891-1895), Reeve(1881)and Mayor (1880).
+When William moved his office to Hamilton several years later, David Watson Campbell opened an office as a conveyancer.
+David married Louise White, daughter of John White, M.P.
+He was active in Milton's affairs, serving as Councillor(1878, 1891-1895), Reeve (1881) and Mayor (1880).
 He was appointed treasurer of Halton County in 1881 and served until his death.
 In 1882. he joined William Panton Jr. in a partnership publishing the Canadian Champion until his death of in 1896.
-Mr. Campbell died at home in dramatic circumstances.
+Mr. Campbell died at home in 1896.
 Dr. Howitt of Guelph, with local doctors Peter Stuart, David Robertson and R.K.
-Anderson in attendance, operated on him for appendicitis on April 1, 1896.
+Anderson in attendance, operated on him for appendicitis on April 1.
 It was one of the earlier operations of that type.
 He died the day following and was buried in Evergreen Cemetery in the White family plot.